 Art and design is an exciting subject that encourages personal development and creativity.
-A wide range of materials will be explored, including drawing, painting, collage, silk-painting, printing, constructed textiles and 3-D.
+A wide range of techniques will be explored, including drawing, painting, collage, printing, textiles and 3D construction.

 Projects are set in a historical context, enabling pupils to relate their work to that of others and understand the relevance of art history.
 Several visits are organised to see the work of historic and contemporary artists and help pupils develop their ideas and creative skills.
 Projects include mixed-media, sculpture and painting.
 The pupils' journals show the development of work from an initial idea through to completion and become a beautiful testament to their knowledge and creativity.